rhocela/wisdom-walk/docs/Introduction/1-instructions.md

 6. **Theological Threads** - Key truths about God

 ### **3. Reading Time Calculation**
-- **Aim for 30 minutes, strictly not more than 35 minutes** - Includes Bible passages + all study content EXCEPT study questions
+- **Aim for 30 minutes, strictly not more than 35 minutes and not less than 25 minutes** - Includes Bible passages + all study content EXCEPT study questions
 - **What to include in time estimate**: Today's Readings (Bible passages) + Chronological Setting + Historical Context + Redemptive Significance + Connecting the Dots + Theological Threads
 - **What to exclude from time estimate**: Study Questions section (this is for reflection/discussion, not timed reading)
 - **Vary estimates realistically** based on actual content volume (25-35 minutes range is acceptable)